rust-cli/book/src/tutorial/packaging.md

 you are ready to publish crates.
-Before you hastily go ahead and publish a new crate (version), it's a good idea to open your `Cargo.toml` once more and make sure you added a the necessary metadata.
+Before you hastily go ahead and publish a new crate (version), it's a good idea to open your `Cargo.toml` once more and make sure you added the necessary metadata.
 You can find all the possible fields you can set in the documentation for [cargo's manifest format].
 Here's a quick overview of some common entries: